Characteristic quasi-polynomials for deformations of Coxeter arrangements of types A, B, C, and D: Introduction

-In this paper, we define two classes of matrices (and hence define two classes of arrangements).
-The first class of arrangements contains the Coxeter arrangement of type A described by the orthonormal basis, and the second class of arrangements contains the Coxeter arrangements of types B, C, and D described by the orthonormal basis.
-The characteristic quasi-polynomials of these arrangements are explicitly computed by counting the number of elements in the complement of arrangements.
-On the other hand, the method of computing the characteristic quasi-polynomials of the Coxeter arrangements of types B, C, and D in the paper \cite{KTT10-arxiv-v1} is to construct some equalities of characteristic quasi-polynomials and solve the equalities.
-Therefore the method of computation in this paper differs from that in the paper \cite{KTT10-arxiv-v1}, and our main result gives another proof of the explicit formula of characteristic quasi-polynomials of types B, C, and D described by the orthonormal basis.
+In this paper, we introduce two specific classes of hyperplane arrangements, defined in this work.
+The first class consists of arrangements that include the Coxeter arrangement of type A described by the orthonormal basis as a special case, and the second consists of arrangements that include the Coxeter arrangements of types B, C, and D described by the orthonormal basis as special cases.
+For these classes, we explicitly compute the corresponding characteristic quasi-polynomials by counting the number of points in their complements modulo positive integers.

+Our focus on these classes is motivated by two considerations.
+First, although characteristic quasi-polynomials have attracted attention in recent years, there are still not so many examples whose explicit forms are known, especially beyond classical Coxeter arrangements.
+Our classes provide infinite families of arrangements for which characteristic quasi-polynomials can be computed concretely.
+Second, these classes are compatible with the deletion–restriction formula in the sense that it is easy to identify subclasses closed under restriction modulo integers.
+This enables us to construct sequences of subarrangements that preserve the condition that all $k$-constituents factor into linear polynomials.
+As a consequence, we prove that the posets generated by hypertori of the corresponding toric arrangements form inductive posets, providing new concrete examples in a field where research has only recently begun and where few explicit examples are known.

+Finally, we also present examples of sequences of hyperplane arrangements in which the characteristic quasi-polynomials do not factorize into linear polynomials, illustrating boundaries of factorization phenomena within these structured classes.

 The organization of this paper is as follows.
-In Section \ref{sec-cox-quasi-charpoly}, we define the characteristic quasi-polynomial, while we introduce the explicit formulas of the characteristic quasi-polynomials of the Coxeter arrangements of types B, C, and D described by the orthonormal basis.
-In Section \ref{sec-char-poly-deform-Cox}, we define the two classes of arrangements, and compute the characteristic quasi-polynomials of the arrangements.
+In Section \ref{sec-cox-quasi-charpoly}, we recall the definition of the characteristic quasi-polynomial and survey known results, including closed formulas for the characteristic quasi-polynomials of the Coxeter arrangements of types B, C, and D described by the orthonormal basis.
+In Section \ref{sec-char-poly-deform-Cox}, we introduce the two classes of arrangements defined in this work and explicitly compute their characteristic quasi-polynomials.
+Using these results together with the deletion–restriction formula, we construct sequences of subarrangements whose $k$-constituents are all factorized in Section \ref{sec-deleting-hyperplane}.
+Finally, in Section \ref{sec-other-examples}, we compute the characteristic quasi-polynomials of certain subarrangements of Coxeter arrangements of types B and D and demonstrate that they do not factor into linear polynomials with integer coefficients.

-The authors have no conflicts of interest directly relevant to the content of this article.